paveltimofeev/screens.io/tasklist.md

 - [Feature] Ability to set localStorage/sessionStorage values.
 [Usecase] Test user cutomized UIs.
 - [Feature] To have several Valid References and test image against all of them to mitigate minor (insignificant) differences.
 To have actions like 'Add to Approved' and 'Override All Approved' instead of 'Approve'.
 - Frontend: Animate processes - approve button should be animated during approve process, run during run and other microinteractions.
+- Frontend: Show error screen if backend are not available
 - Run Scenario(s) by Id, not by label, because different project should be able to have the same label sometimes.
 - Feature Requests button or link to feedback form / poll
 - Backend: resize images for ui cards (sm, md, lg) - only one viewport size, no matter do it for every viewport size.